-The Bewildered Family Guide to Yorkshire is a slightly silly but informative video series featuring five-year-old Elsa, one-year-old Seth and me visiting towns and cities across God’s Own County and testing how family friendly they are.
+The Bewildered Family Guide to Yorkshire is a slightly silly but informative video series featuring seven-year-old Elsa, four-year-old Seth and me visiting towns and cities across God’s Own Country and testing how family friendly they are.

 Take a look at the latest video, based in and around Huddersfield: